John Dos Passos: Literary career

 In 1947, he was elected to the American Academy of Arts and Letters.
 Tragedy struck the same year when an automobile accident killed his wife of 18 years, Katharine Foster Smith, and cost him the sight in one eye.
 The couple had no children.
 Dos Passos married Elizabeth Hamlyn Holdridge (1909–1998) in 1949, by whom he had one daughter, Lucy Hamlin Dos Passos (b.
 1950).

 His politics, which had always underpinned his work, moved to the right, and Dos Passos came to have a qualified, and temporary, sympathy for the goals of Joseph McCarthy in the early 1950s.
-However, his long-time friend journalist John Chamberlain believed that "Dos always remained a libertarian."
+However, his long-time friend, the journalist John Chamberlain, believed that "Dos always remained a libertarian."

 In the 1950s, Dos Passos also contributed to publications such as the history magazine American Heritage, for which he wrote essays on Thomas Jefferson, the Marquis de Lafayette, Aaron Burr, and Robert Morris, the libertarian journal The Freeman and the conservative magazine National Review.

 In the same decade, he published the influential study The Head and Heart of Thomas Jefferson (1954), about which fellow ex-radical Max Eastman wrote: "I think John Dos Passos has done a great service to his country and the free world by lending his talents to this task.
 He has revived the heart and mind of Jefferson, not by psychoanalytical lucubrations or soulful gush, but in the main by telling story after story of those whose lives and thoughts impinged upon his.
 And Jefferson's mind and heart are so livingly related to our problems today that the result seems hardly to be history."

 Recognition for his significant contributions to literature came 30 years later in Europe, when, in 1967, he was invited to Rome to accept the prestigious Antonio Feltrinelli Prize for international distinction in literature.
 Although Dos Passos's partisans have contended that his later work was ignored because of his changing politics, some critics argue that the quality of his novels declined following U.S.A..

 In the 1960s, he actively campaigned for Barry Goldwater's 1964 presidential campaign and Richard M. Nixon's 1960 and 1968 presidential campaigns, and became associated with the group Young Americans for Freedom.
 He also joined the Citizens Committee for a Free Cuba.
 He continued to write until his death in Baltimore, Maryland, in 1970.
 He is interred in Yeocomico Churchyard Cemetery in Cople Parish, Westmoreland County, Virginia, near where he had made his home.